 Every pet adopted from HSIMC will be spayed or neutered prior to adoption.

-In many cases, yes, as long as you live within Mendocino County or make special arrangements with our adoption team.
+In many cases, yes, as long as you live within Mendocino County or make special arrangements with our adoption team and sign up for our foster to adopt program.
 To take home your pre-adopted pet you will pay a non-refundable $50 hold fee.
 At the time of adoption, the $50 hold is applied to the adoption cost.

 You can begin the adoption process before your pet is spayed or neutered; this is known as Foster to Adopt.
 However, before your pet can be legally transferred to your ownership, your pet must be spayed or neutered and the adoption processes must be complete.

-Once an animal has been adopted, you will need to pursue veterinary care with a private veterinarian as HSIMC will be unable to continue to provide medical treatment.
-However, it occasionally happens that animals are not in our care long enough for health issues to become apparent.
-If you believe your recent adoptee is unwell, please contact us at 707-485-0123 within 7 days of your adoption date and we can advise you on how to proceed.
+Once an animal has been adopted, you will need to pursue veterinary care with a private veterinarian as HSIMC cannot continue to provide medical care.
+However, it occasionally happens that an animals has not been in our care long enough for health issues to become apparent.
+If you believe your recent adoptee is unwell, please contact our staff within 7 days of adoption and let us know what is going on, and we can advise you on how to proceed.

 Our amazing staff is here to help!
 Please check out our Post Adoption Resources page for more information.